containrrr/watchtower/docs/metrics.md

 Metrics can be used to track how Watchtower behaves over time.

-To use this feature, you have to set an [API token](arguments.md#http-api-token) and [enable the metrics API](arguments.md#http-api-metrics), as well as creating a port mapping for your container for port `8080`.
+To use this feature, you have to set an [API token](arguments.md#http-api-token) and [enable the metrics API](arguments.md#http-api-metrics), as well as creating a port mapping for your container for port [API port](arguments.md#http-api-port).

 The metrics API endpoint is `/v1/metrics`.